• Personalized care

 We provide all the necessary equipment for the sports previously scheduled.
 We invite you, however, to consult the Personal belongings document, which can be located in your Customer area, to learn more about the required belongings for our specialized camps.

-It is also possible to provide your child with a meal.
-Since there is no refrigerator, it is important to place an ice pack in your lunch box to keep food fresh.
+No. It is necessary to provide a lunch for your child, except if he or she is registered for the Thursday “festive lunch“.
+Seeing as there is no refrigerator, it is important to add an ice pack to your child’s lunch box to ensure its contents remain fresh.
 Microwave ovens are available for reheating meals.

 We invite you to review our policy on this subject.